dyhes/zulip/docs/contributing/licensing.md

 # Licensing

-Zulip is distributed under the [Apache 2.0 license](https://github.com/zulip/zulip/blob/main/LICENSE).
-This means that all contributions to Zulip — code, images, sounds, etc. — must be compatible with this license.
+Aloha is distributed under the [Apache 2.0 license](https://github.com/zulip/zulip/blob/main/LICENSE).
+This means that all contributions to Aloha — code, images, sounds, etc. — must be compatible with this license.

 ## Contributing your own work

-If the work you are contributing is 100% your own, Zulip doesn't require you to sign a copyright assignment or a contributor license agreement for your contribution.
+If the work you are contributing is 100% your own, Aloha doesn't require you to sign a copyright assignment or a contributor license agreement for your contribution.
 As noted [in the GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#6-contributions-under-repository-license):